syncfusion-content/blazor-docs/blazor/ai-assistview/assist-view.md

 ## Prompt-response collection

-By using the `Prompts` property, you can specify the collection of prompts and responses, allowing you to load pre-defined pairs or individual entries ensuring the AI AssistView component is initialized with the configured data.
+You can use the `Prompts` property to initialize the component with the configured data as a collection of prompts and responses or individual entries.

 The `Prompts` collection stores all the prompts and responses generated.